bbprepper/hello-world/README.md

 Hello!

 Jaime here, I like the outdoors and photography.
-I have to have my cup of coffee every morning.
+I need my cup of coffee every morning.